-- Waste separation: the facilities have trash cans adapted to separate organic and inorganic residues - Battery disposal campaign: we conduct a permanent campaign of battery waste, which consists of collecting them in containers and then taking them to special containers - Recycling of paper: we have paper containers where the paper is gathered in our facilities and then is collected by a company that recycles it - Reforestation campaigns through corporate volunteer activities - Beach cleaning through corporate volunteering - More Awareness Less Plastic Campaign, removing plastic disposable glasses, cutlery, and plates from our facilities
+- Waste separation: the facilities have trash cans adapted to separate organic and inorganic residues - Battery disposal campaign: we conduct a permanent campaign of battery waste, which consists of collecting them in containers and then taking them to special containers - Recycling of paper: we have paper containers where the paper is gathered in our facilities and then is collected by a company that recycles it - Reforestation campaigns through corporate volunteer activities.
+On this occasion, the strategy was to collaborate in a strategic alliance with two allies, one in Guadalajara and the other one in Ajusco, which allowed us to plant trees through people from the local communities. - Beach cleaning through corporate volunteering.
+On this occasion, we worked in Veracruz, both in beach cleaning and in turtle release with one of the foundations with whom we collaborate every year. - More Awareness Less Plastic Campaign, removing plastic disposable glasses, cutlery, and plates from our facilities